 This will include scheduled work based learning within hydrotherapy related modules but students are also encouraged to engage in appropriate volunteering to support the development of their practical skills and broaden their knowledge of the animal sector throughout the programme.
-A year work placement option is available to enable students to undertake an extended period of work placement within the animal industry.
+An Integrated Placement Year option is available to enable students to undertake an extended period of work placement within the animal industry.